 Length: 41 miles roundup

 Usually done over four days, the 41-mile Timberline Trail circumnavigates Mount Hood, rewarding hikers with waterfalls, alpine meadows and views of Mount Hood and the surrounding Cascade mountains.
 Hikers start at Timberline Lodge and first make their way to Romona Falls, a classic Oregon waterfall day-hike.
 From there, the trail goes to Cairn Basin, Cooper’s Spur and finally back to Timberline Lodge.

 If you’re new to backpacking, be sure to read up on safety and beginner tips.
-The Washington Trails Association has great tips for planning your trip and setting up camp.
+Our resident backpacking guide Brooke Jackson offers tips for getting started.